Preface#

 - Why model item sets?
 Can't we just use

-?- Good question; I thought the same at first.
+set(Item)?- Good question; I thought the same at first.

 - The problem mainly arises when computing the LR(1) canonical item set family.